 As per the Notification, Indian Accounting Standards (Ind AS) converged with International Financial Reporting Standards (IFRS) shall be implemented on a voluntary basis from 1st April 2015 and mandatorily from 1st April 2016.
 Separate roadmaps have been prescribed for the implementation of Ind AS to Banking, Insurance companies and NBFCs respectively.

 In the scenario of globalization, India cannot insulate itself from the developments taking place worldwide.
 In India, so far as the ICAI and the Government authorities and various regulators such as Securities and Exchange Board of India and Reserve Bank of India are concerned, the aim has always been to comply with the IFRS to the extent possible with the objective to formulate sound financial reporting standards.

-Here we provide some lectures of Accounting for you please watch it if you like it please give video comment, like and subscribe our channel on youtube.
-For more details about us student can contact us.
+Here we provide some lectures of CA Inter Accounting for you please watch it if you like it please give video comments, like and subscribe to our channel on youtube.
+For more details about us, the student can contact us.